 The Chicken Egg

 Everybody is familiar with a chicken egg.
-The true egg or ovum is a microscopically small structure.
+The true egg or ovum (its scientific name) is a microscopically small structure.
 It is surrounded by large yellow yolk, which is in reality a reserve of food for the developing embryo.
-This in turn is surrounded by another food reserve - the albumen (or white) which is composed almost entirely of protein substances.
+This in turn is surrounded by another food reserve - the albumen (or egg white) which is composed almost entirely of protein substances.
 Surrounding these are two membranes and the whole is enclosed in the porous calcareous shell.
 Between the two membranes at the broad end is an air-space which provides air for the young chick to breathe.
 The porous shell also allows air to pass through during the development of the embryo, providing vital gas exchange.
 When eggs are preserved the shell pores are blocked up by the preservative, thus preventing the entry of any air which might cause decomposition.
 The yolk is maintained in suspension at the centre of the white by strands of albumen known as chalazae.
 There are two of these (one either side of the yolk along the horizontal axis of the egg).
 These keep the yolk always in the middle, irrespective of the movement of the egg.